Death of Elisa Lam: In popular culture

-In March 2014 (a year after Lam's death) brothers Brandon and Philip Murphy sold a horror film script titled The Bringing that used the investigation into her case as a backstory for a fictional investigating detective's slowly unraveling sanity.
+In March 2014 (a year after Lam's death) brothers Brandon and Philip Murphy sold a horror film script titled The Bringing, which used the investigation into her case as a backstory for a fictional investigating detective's slowly unraveling sanity.
 The duo were widely criticized for doing this so soon after her death.
 Danish director Nicolas Winding Refn was originally slated to direct the film, but in August it was announced that Jeremy Lovering would direct the film for Sony Pictures whenever production began.

-The 2014 video for Vancouver pop duo The Zolas' "Ancient Mars" is meant to be an idealized representation of Lam's last day, showing a young woman exploring Los Angeles and taking in simple pleasures.
+The 2014 music video for Vancouver pop duo The Zolas' "Ancient Mars" is meant to be an idealized representation of Lam's last day, showing a young woman exploring Los Angeles and taking in simple pleasures.
 "It bugged me how tidily people explained away her disappearance with drugs or mental illness," said singer Zach Gray, who attended UBC around the same time and had a friend who knew Lam.
 "Though it's mostly fiction, we wanted people to see it and feel like she was a real girl and a familiar girl and not just a police report."
 Later that year, the American post-hardcore band Hail the Sun wrote "Disappearing Syndrome," also inspired by Lam's story.
 "It's such a chilling and eerie case," said the band's guitarist, Aric Garcia, in a Reddit Ask Me Anything.

 In 2015, the media speculated that the fifth season of American Horror Story was inspired by Lam's death.
-In late spring, creator Ryan Murphy said the next season would be set in a hotel in present-day Los Angeles.
-He was inspired, he added, by a surveillance video of a young woman who "got into an elevator at a downtown hotel ... [and] was never seen again."
-He did not use her name but it was believed he was talking about Lam.
+Creator Ryan Murphy said he was "obsessed" with Cecil Hotel.
+He was inspired by the "bad publicity" the hotel had received over the years.

 In 2017, Sun Kil Moon released the songs "Window Sash Weights" and "Stranger Than Paradise" as part of their album Common as Light and Love Are Red Valleys of Blood (2017); the songs specifically reference the event and promote the idea that it was a hoax.
 Band member Mark Kozelek said in an interview, "I've come to the conclusion that nobody died in the water tank.
 There’s no way to identify the girl on the elevator, as her face is pixelated."